smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     Started server on port 3001...
     handling orders...

-With the server running, let's test it by sending it requests.
-Open a new terminal and send a request to the ``/menu`` route using ``cURL``:
+With the server running, let's test it by sending it a request.
+Open a new terminal and send a request to the ``/menu`` route using ``cURL``.
+This will send a request to the server, and the server should handle it with the ``GetMenu`` operation:

 .. code-block:: sh
     :caption: ``/bin/sh``

     curl localhost:3001/menu

-You should see the output of the ``GetMenu`` operation we implemented.
+You should see the output of the ``GetMenu`` operation that we implemented above.
 You may stop the server with ``CTRL + C`` in the terminal where it is running.
 With the server implemented, we will move on to the client.

 Generating the client
 =====================

-To run the code-generation for a client, we will add another plugin to the ``smithy-build.json`` configuration file:
+To run the code-generation for the client, we will add another plugin to the ``smithy-build.json`` configuration file:

 .. code-block:: json
     :caption: ``smithy-build.json``